Waicungo/alx-pre_course/README.md

-This is my first readme on Alx
+This is my first readme on Alx today